Scheduling Jobs with Stochastic Holding Costs: Conclusion and future work

 One may also consider some variations of our problem by allowing for partial or delayed feedback.
-We can imagine a situation where the learner observes stochastic holding costs only for a subset of items in each time step, or another scenario is when there are some delays in receiving realized holding costs so that the learner observes only accumulated costs of jobs over multiple time steps.
-This may be of interest in real-world systems where only a limited information about stochastic holding costs is accessible by the learner due to computation / communication constraints in each time step.
+We can imagine a situation where the learner observes stochastic holding costs only for a subset of items in each time step, or another scenario in which realized job holding costs are observed by the learner after some delay.
+This may be of interest in real-world systems where only a limited information about stochastic holding costs is accessible by the learner due to computation or communication constraints in each time step.

 Lastly, it is left for future work to study cases when \emph{both} mean job holding costs and mean job service times are unknown parameters. \cite{learning-cmu-rule} considers unknown mean service times, whereas our work studies the case of unknown mean job holding costs.
-Combining these two frameworks would be of interest.
+Combining these two frameworks may be an interesting problem to study.

 \paragraph{Acknowledgements} This research is supported, in part, by the Institute for Basic Science (IBS-R029-C1, Y2) and the Facebook Systems for ML Research Award.